codesoap/atto/README.md

 unless the -y flag is given.

-The address subcommand displays addresses for a seed, the balance subcommand receives pending sends and shows the balance of an account, the representative subcommand changes the account's representative and the send subcommand sends funds to an address.
+The address subcommand displays addresses for a seed, the balance subcommand receives receivable blocks and shows the balance of an account, the representative subcommand changes the account's representative and the send subcommand sends funds to an address.

 ACCOUNT_INDEX is an optional parameter, which must be a number between 0 and 4,294,967,295.
 It allows you to use multiple accounts derived from